-One in four people worldwide will be affected by a mental disorder at some point in their lives*, with a significant social and economic impact.
+One in four people worldwide will be affected by a mental disorder at some point in their lives 16, with a significant social and economic impact.

 Indeed, in many countries, violations of human rights of people with mental disorders are regularly reported.
 People with mental disorders are frequently rejected, excluded from society, subjected to degrading treatments and to physical and emotional violence.
 Most often, they receive no care and have no access to either education or employment.

 In 2008, Sanofi joined forces with the World Association of Social Psychiatry (WASP) to set up the Fight Against STigma (FAST) program.
-Together with the Institute of Epidemiology and Tropical Neurology (IENT, UMR 1094 Inserm), we have launched initiatives in over 20 countries in Africa, Asia and South America.
+Through the FAST program, as well as via a partnership with the Institute of Epidemiology and Tropical Neurology (IENT, UMR 1094 Inserm), we have launched initiatives in over 20 countries in Africa, Asia and South America.